 Map to Other Applicable Cloud Programs

-One the assumptions for the TOE’s operational environment are mapped to the baseline cloud validation scheme for determination of what can be considered a “trusted platform” for the TOE and the SFRs and SARs have been assessed to determine how cloud deployment affects the validation process, the output of this can be mapped to other cloud validation programs.
+One the assumptions for the TOE’s operational environment are mapped to the referenced cloud validation scheme for determination of what can be considered a “trusted platform” for the TOE and the SFRs and SARs have been assessed to determine how cloud deployment affects the validation process, the output of this can be mapped to other cloud validation programs.

 If starting with FedRAMP, a non-US cloud validation scheme will not use NIST SP 800-53 to associate security controls with required system behavior, but such a scheme would likely have significant overlap, just with a different naming scheme.